Fish Lens

 Climate change is having a disproportionate effect on the oceans, warming them at an alarming rate.
 This temperature rise is causing ocean acidification.

-The marine environment supports freshwater and terrestrial life.
+The marine environment also supports freshwater and terrestrial life.

 1. Marine phytoplankton